cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_model-wave-reading.md

 ### Comprehension Checkpoint 1

 Explain how Young's double-slit experiment demonstrates the wave nature of light.
-Use the concepts of constructive and destructive interference in your explanation.
+Use the concepts of **diffraction**, constructive and destructive interference in your explanation.

 </div>